Why Upgrade Microsoft Surface SSD?

 How to Do Microsoft Surface SSD Upgrade?

 Before you upgrade, backup system or disk for your Microsoft Surface original smaller SSD drive.
-The detailed steps listed below:
+The detailed steps listed below to do Microsoft Surface SSD replacement:

 3. Choose the external hard drive as destination to save the backup image from that smaller SSD drive.

 After you backed up, shut down your laptop, take out the original smaller SSD drive and put the new larger SSD drive into the slot.
-Then boot the laptop from the bootable media created by AOMEI Backupper Pro.
+Then boot the laptop from the bootable media created by AOMEI Backupper Pro, and the AOMEI Backupper will automatically run.
 Then restore data to the larger SSD drive, here is how.

 1. Put the external hard drive with the image file into your Surface or Surface Pro laptop.
-Run AOMEI Backupper Pro, on the main console, at the "Home" tab, find the disk backup task and choose "Restore".
+Run AOMEI Backupper Pro, on the main console, at the Restore tab, Tap Select Image File button to choose the disk image file.

 The Microsoft Surface SSD upgrade has been completed by far.
 Besides, if your computer is a desktop, it’s recommended to clone SSD to larger SSD drive to upgrade SSD.
 AOMEI Backupper Pro allows you to comment, compress, split, encrypt the image file, and even merge image files into one.
 You can also restore image file to dissimilar hardware.
 And the program offers schedule backup, incremental and differential backup, and many more.